 We expect that topic as essential to the work to do.
 For instance, Thomas and Margaret and their cohorts experienced the first case, in the New World, of a free existence (that which is, in principle, the basis for the dream of America - even more so than is Winthrop's city).
 To be brief, the Cape Ann crew successfully lived in an environment of no church, no state, and cooperative existence of mature adults in a new, harsh milieu.
 There are many more characteristics to describe, such as fairness and mutual respect.
 Yet, there are no recorded losses of life in this time of freedom; and, there was no doubt of keeping themselves alive and healthy.
 The problems of loss of lives came later with the advent of more people than the resources could support.

-Too, at Cape Ann, the settlers had friendly relations with the Natives, albeit their colonial neighbors to the south may have been more problematic (to wit, Conant's peace-making).
+Too, at Cape Ann, the settlers had friendly relations with the American Indians, albeit their colonial neighbors to the south may have been more problematic (to wit, Conant's peace-making).
 And, they were not drawn into the loose ways of the Merry Mount crew.
 Essentially, there was a tremendous amount of existential success demonstrated by the folks.

 Yet, that was not seen by Rev. John White, at the time.
 Hence, we expect to revisit the whole theme, once again (scholastically).